RDS vs Aurora vs DynamoDB – Database Selection Guide

 • Green environment is a copy of the topology of the production environment and includes the features used by the DB instance including the Multi-AZ deployment, read replicas, the storage configuration, DB snapshots, automated backups, Performance Insights, and Enhanced Monitoring.

-• Green environment or the staging environment always stays in sync with the current production environment using logical replication.
+• Green environment or the staging environment always stays in sync with the current production environment using logical replication (for major version upgrades) or physical replication (for minor version upgrades in PostgreSQL).

 • RDS DB instances in the green environment can be changed without affecting production workloads.
 Changes can include the upgrade of major or minor DB engine versions, upgrade of underlying file system configuration, or change of database parameters in the staging environment.